dejozone/media-display/README.md

   - Green glow: Connected (fades after 10 seconds)
 - **Service Indicators**: Visual icons show which service is active

-## Service Method Configuration

-The `MEDIA_SERVICE_METHOD` environment variable controls which service to use:

-### `all` (Default)
-- Tries Sonos API first (no authentication required)
-- Falls back to Spotify Connect if Sonos not available
-- Best for mixed environments

-### `sonos`
-- Uses Sonos API only
-- Requires Sonos speakers on local network
-- No authentication needed
-- Event-based real-time updates

-### `spotify`
-- Uses Spotify Connect only
-- Requires Spotify OAuth authentication
-- Works with any Spotify device
-- 2-second polling for updates

 ## Display Controls

 ### Keyboard Shortcuts